This is THE ultimate early summer dessert. Sourdough biscuits make the perfect foil for ripe strawberries from your garden or local farmers’ market.

-For an individual serving, place bottom of biscuit in a shallow bowl, top with whip cream, and then add the top of biscuit.
-Pour 1/2 cup to 3/4 of strawberry mixture on top of biscuit.
+For an individual serving, place the bottom of the biscuit in a shallow bowl, top with whip cream, and then add the top of the biscuit.
+Pour 1/2 cup to 3/4 of strawberry mixture on top of the biscuit.
 Top with more whip cream.
 Listen to the “yuuuums”!

 Consider tagging us with your results on Instagram